Absence of Menstrual Period – Women Health Issues:

-Menstrual cycle: The monthly cycle of changes in the ovaries and the lining of the uterus (endometrium), starting with the preparation of an egg for fertilization.
+Menstrual cycle (absence of menstrual period): The monthly cycle of changes in the ovaries and the lining of the uterus (endometrium), starting with the preparation of an egg for fertilization.
 When the follicle of the prepared egg in the ovary breaks, it is released for fertilization and ovulation occurs.
 Unless pregnancy occurs, the cycle ends with the shedding of part of the endometrium, which is menstruation.

 The four main phases of the menstrual cycle are: